Meehan, James

 Meehan mortgaged Macquarie field to the bank of NSW in 1819 for £500.

-In 1820 James Meehan was asked by Macquarie if he would let his Macquarie Field house.
-To be used as an academy for the upper class youth of the colony it was to be conducted by Rev Thomas Reddall.
+In 1820 James Meehan was asked by Macquarie if he would let his Macquarie Field house to be used as an academy for the upper-class youth of the colony, it was to be conducted by Rev Thomas Reddall.
 Meehan agreed so long as he could keep two rooms for himself.

-Thomas Meehan served briefly as postmaster at Campbelltown and died in 1835, aged 27, leaving two infant daughters
+Thomas Meehan served briefly as postmaster at Campbelltown and died in 1835, aged 27, leaving two infant daughters.

 Bibliography